Oggetto:

 Obiettivi formativi

-This course contributes to the development of reading, writing and critical tools for literary study and interpretation for MA students.
+This course falls within the scope of digital and literay competence in the MA curriculum, with particular attention to the development of reading, writing and critical tools for literary study and interpretation.

-It aims at introducing students to the theories and practices of using digital tools and methodologies for the study of North- American literature, with selected examples from 19th and 20th century novels/authors.
+This course aims at introducing students to the theories and practices of using digital tools and methodologies for the study of North- American literature, with selected examples from 19th and 20th century novels/authors.
 This course also aims at developing analytical skills for assessing digital literary projects and for thinking critically when reading and writing in online environments.
 It will also help students to develop digital writing and project planning skills.
+Within the framework of the MA program, this course addresses literary and digital knowledge, focusing on the professional profiles of individuals involved in the organization of cultural events, multimedia productions, and teachers/researchers.

 This course addresses the following learning objectives (obiettivi formativi):